BREAKING NEWS: Tour de France to create LA COURSE for women in 2014

-I am an Athlete & Activist: Proud to announce I’ve re-signed a pro cycling contract to race for Colavita/FineCooking Pro Cycling in 2013.
+I am an Athlete & Activist: I am the 2013 Caribbean Champion (time trial), and pro cyclist with the U.S. based team Colavita/FineCooking Pro Cycling.
 Check us out at www.teamcolavita.com I also race for the nation of St. Kitts and Nevis.
 I am a 3x road and time trial national champion, and proud to help grow the sport of women’s cycling in developing nations.
+In the off-season, I lead bike tours/training camps for cyclists of all levels.
+See below!

-I am an Author: Of two sports memoirs, ALL THE SUNDAYS YET TO COME (Little, Brown 2003) and AS GOOD AS GOLD (ESPN Books, 2010) are available on Amazon.com or your at local book seller!
+I am a Journalist and Author: As former senior editor and columnist for www.espnw.com I get to help put female athletes where they belong…in the media spotlight.
+In the literary world, I’m the author of two sports memoirs, ALL THE SUNDAYS YET TO COME (Little, Brown 2003) and AS GOOD AS GOLD (ESPN Books, 2010) available on Amazon.com or your at local book seller!
 Click here to order

-For info on KATHRYN’S COSTA RICA CYCLING TOURS & CAMPS: Join me in Costa Rica this winter!
+For info on KATHRYN’S CYCLING TOURS & CAMPS: Join me in Belize this winter!

 AS GOOD AS GOLD